LawnchairLauncher/lawnicons/.github/icon_checklist.md

 Thanks for your contribution!

 - Please fix all common issues and ensure Lawnicons builds correctly.
-- For PRs with more than 5 new icons, please limit your submission to 5.
+- Please submit 5 icons per PR.
+After a review with 3+ perfect icons, you can submit up to 10 icons.
 - First-timers receive a brief review to confirm commitment.
 - Reviews happen 1—2 times a month, occasionally more.